anyars-encarta/care-pulse/README.md

 - **What new features should be expected in the next release of the project?**

-  - I am currently working on patient - doctor video call feature, consultation data management.
+  - I am currently working on patient - doctor video call feature, consultation data management and doctor registration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>